 Mouthwashes like Listerine have antibacterial and antifungal properties, so have been reported to be used to treat toenail fungus.
 Some home remedy recipes suggest mixing mouthwash with vinegar in a 1:1 solution (or adding 2 parts water for a more diluted solution).

-As with vinegar, using a mouthwash has no further scientific evidence to back or explain how it works against fungal infections.
+As with vinegar, using mouthwash has no further scientific evidence to back or explain how it works against fungal infections.

 Tea tree oil has antifungal and antiseptic properties too, so may help to treat fungal infections.
 This is not the most effective of methods, however, especially if your fungal infection is well established — most people report that tea tree oil rarely works.

 If you’re going to try out tea tree oil, clean the infected area first and then apply the oil directly to the toenail using a cotton swab.
 Allow to soak into skin and nail for approximately 10 minutes and then wash off.
 Repeat as necessary.

-Other essential oils such as lavender oil have been reported to be used in a similar fashion.
+Other essential oils such as lavender oil have been reported to be used similarly.